amritsaha607/m-e-library/readme.md

 - Updates the cache with associate data in an asynchronous thread
 - Returns associate data

-We're using Azure Redis cache for this implementation.
-Any implementation being done must support Azure Redis cache.
-A ttl should be set to every cache item with a max life of 1 day.
+We're using a simple python dictionary based inmemory cache for this implementation.
+Every cache item will be invalidated at the server midnight.
 We can assume we have enough storage in cache and storing data is not a challenge.
 If associate data is not present in database & cache, it MUST return with 404 response code and no data.

 A sample successful response looks like below